OCT-FPGA/versal-tutorials/v70-getting-started.md

 ## Launch VNC

-Launch the VNC server on the node you allocated for the experiment.
+Launch the VNC server on the node you allocated for the experiment: `vncserver -localhost no -geometry 1920x1080`

 ![plot](images/v70-start-vnc.png)

 You can use any VNC client to access the graphical desktop of the node you just allocated.
 In this example, we'll use RealVNC, which can be downloaded [here](https://www.realvnc.com/en/connect/download/viewer/).
 Configure the VNC client settings on your machine as shown, and connect to the VNC server.

+After opening the VNC client, select File, then click New Connection.

 ![plot](images/v70-vnc-client1.png)